-Dominic merely huffed at the man, “If I’m not, then neither is my sister.”
+Dominic merely huffed at the man, then waved him off.
+“If I’m not, then neither is my sister.”

 “You still call her such after your baboon went after her?”
-The baboon in question, Butch, stepped forward threateningly, but Dominic held his hand out, signaling him to stop.
+The baboon in question, Butch, stepped forward threateningly.
+Marissa noticed the gun clutched in his hand.
+Dominic held his hand out, signaling Butch to stop.

 “Butch was merely doing his job.
 This is family matters and you should stay out of it.”